OpenCyphal/libcanard/README.md

 Most importantly, check out the demo application under `tests/demo.c`.
 Also use [code search to find real life usage examples](https://github.com/search?q=libcanard&type=Code&utf8=%E2%9C%93).

+At the moment the library does not provide means to automate (de)serialization of UAVCAN data structures, like other implementations (e.g. libuavcan for C++ or pyuavcan for Python) do.
+Therefore, data structures need to be parsed and assembled manually.
+The necessary examples are provided in the demo application.

 ## Library Development

 This section is intended only for library developers and contributors.